certat/tuency-docs/docs/Managing_organisation/04_reminders.md

 ## Finding Expired Contacts

-The reminder email will inform you about the affected organization and provide a short overview of the roles that the expired contacts have.
+The reminder email will inform you about the affected organisation and provide a short overview of the roles that the expired contacts have.
 To find exactly which contacts need an update, open the Contacts tab in the Portal.